 - Law enforcement may analyze capture network traffic as part of criminal investigations.

-Forensic data analysis (FDA) is a branch of digital forensics that examines structured data in regards to incidents of financial crime.
+Forensic data analysis (FDA) is a branch of digital forensics that examines structured data in regard to incidents of financial crime.
 The aim is to discover and analyze patterns of fraudulent activities.
 Structured data is data from application systems or their databases.

-This can be contrasted to unstructured data that is taken from communication, office applications and mobile devices.
-Unstructured data has no overarching structure and analysis therefore means applying keywords or mapping patterns.
+This can be contrasted to unstructured data that is taken from communication, office applications, and mobile devices.
+Unstructured data has no overarching structure and analysis, therefore, means applying keywords or mapping patterns.
 Analysis of unstructured data is usually done by computer forensics or mobile device forensics experts.

 A forensic examination of a database may relate to timestamps that apply to the update time of a row in a relational database that is being inspected and tested for validity to verify the actions of a database user.
 Alternatively, it may focus on identifying transactions within a database or application that indicate evidence of wrongdoing, such as fraud.

-Traditionally, digital forensics practitioners came from a general computer science background, were experienced sysadmins who were comfortable with many of the tools used in digital forensics, or they learnt on the job in an apprentice model.
+Traditionally, digital forensics practitioners came from a general computer science background, were experienced sysadmins who were comfortable with many of the tools used in digital forensics, or they learned on the job in an apprentice model.

-Due to increased demand for digital forensics and increasing specialization, universities, colleges and online education providers now offer degrees or certifications in digital forensics such as:
+Due to increased demand for digital forensics and increasing specialization, universities, colleges, and online education providers now offer degrees or certifications in digital forensics such as:

 - Utica College offers a bachelor's degree in cybersecurity and information assurance with cybercrime investigations and forensics as a concentration